scalawithcats/scala-with-cats/src/pages/foldable-traverse/unapply.md

 binary type constructor into a unary one.
 Cats provides instances of `Unapply` for all the common binary types:
 `Either`, `Xor`, `Validated`, and `Function1`, and so on.
-The `Traversable` type class provides variants of `traverse` and `sequence`---called `traverseU` and `sequenceU`---that use `Unapply` to fix the problem and guide the compiler to the correct solution:
+The `Traverse` type class provides variants of `traverse` and `sequence`---called `traverseU` and `sequenceU`---that use `Unapply` to fix the problem and guide the compiler to the correct solution: